-Counselling is offered by trained professionals who can assist with a wide variety of issues.
-Counselling can be provided to individuals, couples or families.
-Counselling is available at Anglicare sites across WA.
+Counselling is offered by trained professionals who can assist with a wide variety of issues for individuals, couples or families.
+Anglicare WA locations across Western Australia provide counselling.
 We also offer telephone counselling for people who cannot attend in person, including those who live in rural or remote regions.

 Some of the issues our counsellors can assist with include:

 - Managing anger

 - Grief and loss